Martian craters: Pancake craters

-LARLE crater
+LARLE craters

 LARLE craters are characterized by a crater and normal layered ejecta pattern surrounded by an extensive but thin outer deposit which ends in a flame-like shape.
 The name LARLE stands ‘low-aspect-ratio layered ejecta.
 The low aspect part of the name refers to the outer part being very thin.
 This outer thin layer is thought to erode away and the resulting crater would be a pedestal crater.
 If the outer layer were not there, the crater would be the same size as a pedestal crater.